hiby90hou/MyShoppingList/README.md

 ## An React-native and rails based apk project
 MyShoppingList is an android app project which can help people to reduce food waste and help them to save money on food shopping.

+## 1. Getting Started for user

+This apk can only be installed on android.
+You can download the apk file by [this link](https://github.com/hiby90hou/MyShoppingList/blob/master/apk_file_release/myshoppinglist1.0.apk) and install it in your smart phone.

 The user base of this app should be the client of supermarket.

 When users start to use this app, they can input their shopping goods to the app and make a shopping list.